serenity-is/docs/tutorials/movies/generating_code_for_movie_table.md

 Now you can close Sergen, and return to Visual Studio.

-As projects are modified, Visual Studio will ask if you wan't to reload changes, click Reload All.
+As project is modified, Visual Studio will ask if you want to reload changes, click Reload All.

 *REBUILD the Solution* and then press *F5* to launch application.

-> Please make sure you REBUILD SOLUTION, by right clicking solution name and clicking rebuild.
-Some users report that they got an empty page after generating code.
-It's due to script project is not built properly.
-You should specially rebuild MovieTutorial.Script project.
-It's output is placed under MovieTutorial.Web/Scripts/site folder on rebuild.

 Use *admin* as username, and *serenity* as password to login.